-This might come as a surprise to most Christians, but I don't think Christians should engage in "apologetics".
-Though I and Hunter run Sentinel Apologetics (because that sounds quite ironic/hypocritical), our goal is the scientific method, and not "gotcha" games.
-I've seen this on both sides in atheist vs. theist debates, regardless of how informed they are.
-Basically debates are for the lazy.
-I am being somewhat loose with that term "scientific".
-What I mean is that Christians must be critical, must engage peer-review, and if anything is to be learned or evaluated, the so-called "debate" tactic that apologists utilize will only lead to the use of filters and narrow-minded bigotry.
+This might come as a surprise, but I don't think Christians should engage in apologetics.
+Though Hunter and I run Sentinel Apologetics (and that title sounds ironic/hypocritical), our goal is the scientific method, and not gotcha games.
+I've seen this on both sides in theist vs. atheist debates, regardless of how informed both sides are.
+In other words, debates are for the lazy.
+Also, I am being loose with that term scientific.
+What I mean is that Christians must be critical, must engage peer-review, and if anything is to be learned or evaluated, the so-called debate tactic that apologists utilize will only lead to the use of filters and narrow-minded bigotry.

-You might be thinking about 1 Peter 3:15 and how that urges Christians to make an "apologia" for their faith.
-I hate to burst your bubble, but that verse technically isn't about what apologists do.
+But, you might immediately react and respond with the use of 1 Peter 3:15, stating that Peter urges Christians to make an "apologia" for their faith.
+I hate to burst your bubble, but that verse isn't about what apologists do.
 The context of that verse is about suffering and persecution, and the "reasons" why a Christian ought to continue in that way of life.
-The "reason" then is the resurrection, and basically Peter is reiterating what Paul says elsewhere (in the negative sense): "if the Messiah has not been raised, your faith is worthless and you are still imprisoned by your sins."
+In other words, the "reason" is the resurrection, and Peter is reiterating what Paul says elsewhere (negatively): "if the Messiah has not been raised, your faith is worthless and you are still imprisoned by your sins."
 (1 Corinthians 15:17)

 Don't get me wrong.
 I agree that Christians should evangelize!
-But, I find it quite curious that nowhere in the bible is evangelism defined via "apologia".
-Did Jesus (or anyone else) use "apologia" when it came to preaching the gospel?
+But, I find it quite curious that nowhere in the bible is evangelism defined via apologetics.
+Did Jesus (or anyone else) use apologetics when it came to preaching the gospel?
 Did Jesus say: "go into all the world and use apologetics"?

-Let's take Lee Strobel's work (as something broad-range in typical apologetics).
-His books do not engage the secondary literature, despite the fact that Strobel interviews critical scholars.
-It's no different to the type of work you see in Ben Stein's documentary Expelled: No Intelligence Allowed.
-In other words, Strobel's work is heavily cherry-picked to make a positive case for Christianity.
+Let's take Lee Strobel's work (commonly used in apologetics).
+Unfortunately, his books do not engage the secondary literature, despite the fact that Strobel interviews critical scholars.
+In other words, it's no different to the type of work you see in Ben Stein's documentary Expelled: No Intelligence Allowed.
+Thus, Strobel's work is heavily cherry-picked to make a positive case for Christianity.

 1. The bible is not a monolithic book, but a collection of books.
 It's also an entirely human work.
-So, how does God fit in that?
+So, how does God fit in it?
 Well, that's what makes it so impressive (and hair-raising).
-The providential message embedded in the text (once you go through the details with a fine-tooth comb), is universally applicable.
+The divine providential message that is embedded in the text (once you go through the details with a fine-tooth comb), is universally applicable.
 It's as if the human authors had omniscient knowledge about the depths of human anthropology.

-2. If someone were to ask me "show me evidence for Noah's flood" or "show me evidence for the Exodus", and so on, I will indeed show "evidence".
+2. If someone were to ask me "show me evidence for Noah's flood" or "show me evidence for the Exodus," I will indeed show evidence.
 Does this mean it's exhaustive?
 Not even close.
 Does this mean I am doing apologetics?
-Nope.
-So what am I doing?
-I am providing the best accumulation of data-points via scholarship at hand.
+No. So, what am I doing?
+I am providing the best accumulation of data-points via peer-reviewed scholarship at hand.

-3. Ultimately I don't need "apologetics" if Jesus is continually active in the hearts of people today.
+3. I don't need apologetics if Jesus is continually active in the hearts of people today.
 Whatever happened to: "Jesus, the Messiah, is the same yesterday and today—and forever!"
 (Hebrews 13:8)?
-If Jesus is literally active (as he promised in John 14) as a witness along with the other members of the blessed Trinity, then the faith commitment and explanation you give to someone (and here's the evangelism coming into play) involves the current circumstances.
+If Jesus is literally active (as he promised in John 14), as a witness along with the other members of the blessed Trinity, then the faith commitment and explanation you give to someone (and here's the evangelism coming into play) involves the current circumstances.
 Remember, space-time isn't static.
-Since it's dynamic, everyday is a new day, and what happened in the past becomes merely a distant memory (this now goes into philosophical notions of a-theory of time in relation to b-theory, but I digress).
+Since it's dynamic, everyday is a new day, and what happened in the past becomes merely a distant memory.
+This involves the philosophical notions of a-theory of time in relation to b-theory of time, but I digress.